 Diarrhea - what to ask your doctor - childWhat to ask your doctor about diarrhea - child; Loose stools - what to ask your doctor - child

-Diarrhea is when your child has more than two very loose bowel movements in 1 day.
+Diarrhea is when your child has more than three very loose bowel movements in 1 day.
 For many children, diarrhea is mild and will pass within a few days.
 For others, it may last longer.
-It can make your childfeel weak and dried out (dehydrated).
+It can make your child feel weak and dehydrated.
 It can also lead to unhealthy weight loss.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your child when he or she has diarrhea.
+Below are questions you may want to ask a health care provider if your child has diarrhea.

 - What foods can make my child's diarrhea worse?
-How should I prepare the foods that my child eats?
+How should I prepare the foods for my child?

-- If my child is still breastfeeding or bottle feeding, do I need I stop?
+- If my child is still breastfeeding or bottle feeding, do I need to stop?
 Should I water down my child's formula?

 - Can I feed my child milk, cheese, or yogurt?
 Can I give my child any dairy foods?